ppauel/typescript-discord-bot/README.md

 npm install
 ```

-Create a new file called `.env` in the root directory and insert your bot token as shown in the `.env.example` file.
+Create a new file called `.env` in the root directory and insert your bot token as shown in the `example.env` file.

 ### Configuration
 Apart from the token, the configuration takes place in the `config.json` file located in the `src/` folder.